About us

 Microbial Biotechnology Yasuyoshi Sakai Hiroya Yurimoto Kosuke Shiraishi

-Bioorganic & Biophysical Chemistry Bio-Analytical & Physical Chemistry Osamu Shirai - Yuki Kitazumi
+Bioorganic & Biophysical Chemistry Bio-Analytical & Physical Chemistry Osamu Shirai Yuki Kitazumi Keisei Sowa

 Biofunction Chemistry Hideto Miyoshi Masatoshi Murai Takahiro Masuya